situmtech/situm-ios-getting-started/README.md

 ```

 ### <a name="buildingevents"></a> List Building Events

+You can obtain more information about what an event is [here](http://developers.situm.es/pages/terminology/#event_container).

 In order to know all the `SITEvent` you have in your `SITBuilding`, the first thing you have to do is to fetch your buildings and select the one you want to check.
 This SDK allows you to know the exact position of the `SITEvent` and to know where the message in your smartphone will be shown.
 In the following example we will show you how to fetch the events and how to list them in order to know the details for each one.